 Two high-profile guest stars made appearances during the second season.
 In the October 17th episode, Vincent Price played a health inspector whose threats force Bert and Rufus to give the diner a makeover so it will pace inspection.
 And in the November 21st episode, Phyllis Diller played a famous restaurant magazine editor named Lilli who Bert and Rufus hope will give the diner a good review.
 Bert even wears a toupee.
 But it is Rufus who charms Lilli and she agrees to sample a picnic lunch.
 Perhaps the most ludicrous episode was broadcast on December 5th.
 In it, Rufus takes care of a chimpanzee and discovers he’s a talented waiter.
 So talented, in fact, that he is offered his own restaurant.

 Only 17 episodes were broadcast during the second season, for a total of 43.
-The final episode, aired on January 23rd, 1970, involved an artist drawing portraits for food and driving off all the other customers.
+The final episode aired January 23rd, 1970.
+It involved an artist drawing portraits for food and driving off all other customers.
 Guest stars during the second season included Yvonne Craig, Hamilton Camp, Frank Campanella, James Gregory, Eddie Mayehoff, Richard Deacon and Danny Bonaduce.
-Because The Good Guys was cancelled partway through the season, none of the second season episodes were ever repeated
+Because CBS cancelled The Good Guys partway through the 1969-1970 season, the network never aired repeats of any Season 2 episodes.

 Friends forever, ask anyone in this town.